prl-theworkshop/prl-theworkshop.github.io/prl2022-icaps/README.md

-# Bridging the Gap Between AI Planning and Reinforcement Learning (PRL) – [Workshop at ICAPS 2022 (June 20-21)](http://icaps22.icaps-conference.org/)
+# Bridging the Gap Between AI Planning and Reinforcement Learning (PRL @ ICAPS) – [Workshop at ICAPS 2022 (June 20-21)](http://icaps22.icaps-conference.org/)

-### This site presents the most up-to-date information about the PRL workshop.
+### This site presents the most up-to-date information about the PRL @ ICAPS workshop.
 Please, visit [ICAPS 2022](http://icaps22.icaps-conference.org) for information about the general conference.

+NEWS: This year the PRL workshop will have two editions:
+The first one at ICAPS 2022, and the second one at IJCAI 2022.
+PRL@ICAPS  authors  will be given the opportunity  to  specify whether  they  want  their  submission to  be  considered  for PRL@IJCAI as well.
+The final decision will be made separately for each of the workshop locations.
+Please see the website for additional information on the two editions.

 While  AI  Planning and  Reinforcement  Learning  communities focus  on  similar sequential decision-making  problems, these communities remain  somewhat unaware